-The terms hierarchical, co‑operative and autonomous are neutral.
+These terms hierarchical, co‑operative and autonomous are neutral.
 Do not fall into the trap of thinking that co‑operative and autonomous are ‘good’, whereas hierarchical is ‘bad’.
-Those participating in Prospero projects and associated meetings need to employ all three modes.
+Now-to-new projects and associated meetings need to employ all three modes.

 Type 2 co-creation meetings

 Open Space, BarCamp, unconferences